The Wallflowers: 2011–2012: Glad All Over

 On November 1, 2011, Jakob Dylan announced that The Wallflowers would be reuniting to release an album, explaining: "I never suggested we were breaking up.
-We all felt we were losing the plot a bit and we needed a break.
-And that year break becomes two years, then becomes three years, and before you know it five or six years go by pretty quickly.
+We all felt we were losing the plot a bit and we needed a break... that year break becomes two years, then becomes three years, and before you know it five or six years go by pretty quickly.
 I can't do what I do in The Wallflowers without them.
 I miss it."
-In an interview with the St. Joseph News-Press, Dylan stated that The Wallflowers would be getting into the studio in January and the lineup would include Greg Richling on bass, Rami Jaffee on keys, Stuart Mathis on guitar and Fred Eltringham on drums.
+In an interview with the St. Joseph News-Press, Dylan said that The Wallflowers would be getting into the studio in January and the lineup would include Greg Richling on bass, Rami Jaffee on keys, Stuart Mathis on guitar and Fred Eltringham on drums.
 However, weeks before The Wallflowers began recording, Eltringham left the band to pursue other projects.
 The band quickly got former Red Hot Chili Peppers and Pearl Jam drummer Jack Irons to join the band.
-Irons was previously involved in a side project with Wallflowers bassist Richling.
+Irons was previously involved in a side project with Richling, the Wallflowers bassist.

 On January 20, 2012, The Wallflowers began recording their sixth studio album, Glad All Over, at the Black Keys' Dan Auerbach's Easy Eye studio in Nashville.
 Jay Joyce, who had played guitar on The Wallflowers' Bringing Down the Horse agreed to produce the album.
-Before going to the studio, the band had decided have a more collaborative writing process than they had in the past.
+Before recording in the studio, the band had decided have a more collaborative writing process than they had in the past.
 Instead of Dylan bringing in fully completed songs like he had done in the past, he only brought lyrics.
 Dylan and the rest of the band wrote the music for the songs together in the studio.
 Joyce explained: "Jakob came to Nashville and we sat down and I asked him to play me a song, but instead he pulled out this 2-inch-thick notebook.
 ‘This is what I’ve got.
 Let’s play some grooves and throw it around.’
 I thought, ‘Wow, that’s kind of scary, but it’s exciting.’
 So we didn't really know going in what we were going to do.
 We had no songs, no demos.
 It was all developed in the studio.
 The band finished recording on February 20, 2012.